Miranda's Rescue Board of Directors

-Ways you can donate: 1.)
+Ways you can make a monetary donation: 1.)
 Click on the donate tab on our website to donate via paypal and to see a list of other ways you can donate.
 2.)
-Call our CFO, Dean, 707.616.5018 with a credit card over the phone.
+Call our Treasurer, Dean, 707.616.5018 with a credit card over the phone.
 3.)
 Stop by one of our thrift stores and leave a check or cash at the front counter.
 4.)
 You can mail a check to Mirandas Rescue, 1603 Sandy Prairie Rd.
 Fortuna, CA 95540.
 All funds are directly deposited into Miranda's Rescue Primary Nonprofit Business Account.

 The rescue would not be where it is today without its hardworking and dedicated staff & volunteers.
-Presently the rescue has 7 full and/or part time employees plus 3 outreach/county paid employess with an ongoing rotation of 20 part-time part-time volunteers!
+Presently the rescue has 7 full and/or part time employees plus 1 outreach/county paid employess with an ongoing rotation of 20 part-time part-time volunteers!
 This does not include volunteers who stop by randomly or in outreach groups which totals over 100.
 Our 4 thrift stores have 17 (mostly part-time employees), 1 County paid employee and anywhere from 40-70 full and part-time volunteers throughout the year.
 Bless all of you for believing in the rescue's mission...to save as many animals as we possibly can!
 Whether you made a contribution, adopted one of our furry companions, transported animals, shopped at one of our stores, worked at an event, cleaned a horse stall, walked a dog, cleaned an enclosure or kennel, sorted clothing or answered phones we want to sincerely say to you - THANK YOU for your support in helping make our community a better place to live.

 Shannon Miranda grew up in Ferndale, CA (Pop.
 1,400)...home of the famous “Avenue of the Giants” (Redwood Trees).
 Contrary to his nature, he was born into a family of hunters and grew up saving whatever critter he could.
 He gained respect and experience while training mustangs in high school.